mlswg/mls-protocol/draft-barnes-mls-protocol.md

 # Message Protection

-The primary purpose of this protocol is to enable an authenticated key exchange among a group of participants.
-In order to protect messages sent among those participants, an application will also need to specify how messages are protected.
+The primary purpose of this protocol is to enable an authenticated group key exchange among participants.
+In order to protect messages sent among those participants, an application will need to specify how messages are protected.

 For every epoch, the root key of the ratcheting tree can be used to derive key material for:

  * symmetric encryption (using AEAD)
  * symmetric signatures (HMAC) (optional)

+[BB.
+I don't immediately see why HMAC as AEAD already provides a MAC for its payload...]

-In addition, asymmetric signatures should be used to ensure message authenticity.
+In addition, asymmetric signatures SHOULD be used to ensure message authenticity.

-In combination with server-side enforced ordering, data from previous messages can be used (as a salt when hashing) to:
+In combination with server-side enforced ordering, data from previous messages is used (as a salt when hashing) to:

  * add freshness to derived symmetric keys
  * create channel-binding between messages to achieve some form of transcript security

+[BB.
+Replace 2. by "cryptographically bind the transcript of all previous messages with the current group shared secret" ?]

 Possible candidates for that are: